The Vice Chairman of Raymond James Financial (RJF) is Buying Shares

 Three different firms, including Buckingham and JMP Securities, currently also have a Buy rating on the stock.

-In the last 30 days, insiders have sold $1.97M worth of RJF shares and purchased $923.7K worth of RJF shares.
-The insider sentiment on Raymond James Financial has been negative according to 117 insider trades in the past three months.
+In the last 30 days, insiders have sold $1.97M worth of RJF shares and purchased $1.69M worth of RJF shares.
+The insider sentiment on Raymond James Financial has been neutral according to 122 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.